Copycat Pizza Hut Cavatini Supreme. Delicious, easy.

 I was amazed to discover that when I say ‘cavatini’ to the average person, the response I invariably get is ‘huh?’
 I had NO IDEA that it was only a few Pizza Huts in the midwest that served this dish.

-Pepperonis, Italian sausage, two types of cheese, sauce simmered with spices.
+Pepperonis, Italian sausage, two types of cheese, sauce simmered with a blend of spices.
 Why wouldn’t this be a standard dish at every Pizza Hut?

 Side note: When my husband takes it into work for lunch, people call it “goulash”?
 What in the world is goulash?
 It sounds like a Russian prison camp.
 And why would you insult my beloved Pizza Hut cavatini recipe by calling it that?